hbr/albatross/docs/red_black_tree.md

 ```

 Insertion and deletion is always done at the bottom.
 We insert a node by
-replacing an empty tree by a singleton red node.
-We delete a node by replacing a
+replacing an empty tree with a singleton red node.
+We delete a node by replacing
-singleton node (i.e. a node with two empty sons) by an empty node.
+a singleton node (i.e. a node with two empty sons) with an empty node.

 Invariant